MobiusHorizons/closure_module/Readme.md

   printf("Our callback was called %d times\n", state.count);
 }
 ```
-compile with `mpp -m test-closure.module.c`, which will produce a `test-closure` binary in the same directory.
+compile with `cbuild -m test-closure.module.c`, which will produce a `test-closure` binary in the same directory.

 ### Standard C example
 ``` c